microsoftgraph/microsoft-graph-docs-contrib/concepts/search-concept-qna.md

 ---
-title: "Use the Microsoft Search API to search qnas"
+title: "Use the Microsoft Search API to search questions and answers"
-description: "Find out how to use the Microsoft Search API in Microsoft Graph to search qnas."
+description: "Find out how to use the Microsoft Search API in Microsoft Graph to search Q&As."
 author: "njerigrevious"
 ms.localizationpriority: medium
 ms.prod: "search"